International Students and Immigration Education Program (ISIEP)

 • For more information on who is eligible to challenge CICC’s Entry-to-Practice exam and obtain the RISIA designation, please visit the CICC website and RISIA Licensing Regulation.

-• Upon registration for ISIEP, you will need to provide:
+Upon registration for ISIEP, you will need to provide your résumé and one of the following:

 • A current letter of employment from your DLI employer that is: